 With the 1%er, the first bite session will become weeks, weeks will become months, and months will eventually become years of training.
 The decoys muscles, joints, and bones will hurt.
 The reward of building dogs and creating a confident, powerful weapon will vastly outweigh the physical pain that a decoy carries privately.
 Without decoys, there are no great bite dogs.
 When you encounter a well-trained bite dog, know that a decoy built that dog to what it is today.
 On the same note, thank decoys for working your dog and making them better.
 Seek out the best decoys to build your dogs in the same way you seek out trainers to help enhance your own training skill set.
 For those who put on the bite suit, and stick with it, you are opening the door to a passion that does not quickly dissipate.
 You will crave bite work, you’ll seek it out, you’ll feel depressed when you are nursing an injury and can’t work dogs.
 Enjoy every moment you get to spend in the suit, and thank the handlers for trusting you to catch their dogs and learn from them.
 As you age, and gain experience and knowledge, mentor a younger decoy and pass on the skill set you have developed to the next generation of decoys.

 About the author: Josh Kirby has been a police officer since 2003, and spent 10 years as a police K-9 handler and lead trainer for the K-9 unit.
 Kirby is a master peace officer, firearms instructor, field training officer, active shooter instructor, and K-9 instructor.
-Kirby is a certified senior decoy for Protection Sports Association K9 and has twice been chosen as a national select decoy.
+Kirby is a certified senior decoy for Protection Sports Association K9 and has been chosen as a national select decoy three times.
 Kirby serves as the secretary of decoys for PSA K9 and is also a United States Police Canine Association judge.